muratk5n/thirdwave/en/README.md

 ---

-Once US catches momentum it will be something like nothing anyone has ever seen..
+Once US catches momentum it will be like nothing anyone has ever seen..
 Our American friends are good at scale.
 This thing will be huge.

 ---

 To repeat US sunshine states CA, NV, UT, AZ, NM, CO.
-Bunch of other resources to boot.
-Surely expertise around handling chemicals, storage, transport.
+They clearly have bunch of other resources to boot..
+And perhaps expertise around handling chemicals, storage, transport.

 <img width="150" src="https://pbs.twimg.com/media/FD5oGr5XsAEuaFz?format=png&name=small"/>